 Around age 6 years, some children with Dravet syndrome will develop an unsteady gait, which affects their ability to walk.45

 Getting your child’s seizures under control as soon as possible is an essential treatment goal.
-Children who experience frequent and prolonged seizures during key developmental years are at risk for several medical and developmental issues.17,20,45 These may include:
+Children who experience frequent and prolonged seizures during key developmental years may be at risk for several medical and developmental issues.17,20,45 These may include:

 You may need to familiarize school personnel with your child’s diagnosis and ask that they know basic seizure first aid.
 You should also share your child’s seizure triggers (e.g., loud noises, heat) and ask them to make efforts to limit your child’s exposure to those triggers.
 Give the appropriate school personnel your child’s seizure action plan and any rescue medication prescribed by their doctor.41,43